SungMinCho/graphics/hw2/README.txt

 INSTRUCTIONS:

-1. drag around to rotate the trackball
+1. drag around with left click to rotate the trackball
+2. drag around with right click to translate
-2. press q or w to zoom out or in
+3. press i or o to zoom out or in
-3. press a or s to dolly out or in
+4. press k or l to dolly out or in